stcorp/muninn/DEVELOPER.rst

 Update API documentation
 ------------------------
-If the Python API documentation needs to be updated, a command similar to the following may be used: :::
+If the Python API documentation needs to be updated, commands similar to the following may be used: :::

-  pydoc-markdown -m muninn -m muninn.archive | markdown > api.html
+  pydoc-markdown -m muninn -m muninn.archive > api.md
+  python3 -m markdown --extension=extra api.md > api.html